 If you have studied outside of Canada, you will need to have your credentials evaluated by the institution that you are applying to.
 You can visit the school website or contact the school directly to find out the information and process, as each institution has its own method of processing applications.

-Some schools ask that you use a credential evaluation system that will evaluate your application separately from the university or college, however this assessment is only advisory and does not guarantee approval.
-It does assist in giving post-secondary institutions a knowledge of an applicant’s academic background.
+Some schools ask that you use a credential evaluation system that will evaluate your application separately from the university or college, however, this assessment is only advisory and does not guarantee approval.
+It does assist in giving post-secondary institutions knowledge of an applicant’s academic background.
 In most cases, you will need to have your qualifications translated by a professional into English or French.

 There are a few questions that you can ask the school when applying, including: